lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 after doing this you can restart PixInsight and keep GPU acceleration

-Installing future versions of Kubuntu

-If you install Kubuntu 25.10 instead of the 24.04 LTS version used in this guide, the only known difference is to use nvidia-driver-580-open instead of the proprietary nvidia-driver-580.
-Otherwise, follow the guide as written.
-For clarity, this guide sticks to the LTS version.
-If you choose the latest version, install the Nvidia driver as follows:

-sudo apt install nvidia-driver-580-open sudo reboot check to see if it installed

-nvidia-smi

-It will say driver version 580.126.** and CUDA 13.0

 Solution if an instability occurs and nvidia-smi does not see your nvidia driver

 Sometimes an instability might occur.
 Cuda acceleration will not work and running nvidia-smi will not show your driver.
 In that case you need to remove and reinstall the Nvidia driver.
 Do the following:

-sudo apt-get purge -y '^nvidia-.*' sudo apt autoremove -y sudo apt autoclean
+sudo apt-get purge -y 'nvidia*' sudo apt autoremove -y sudo apt autoclean

 sudo apt update
-sudo apt install -y build-essential dkms linux-headers-$(uname -r)

-sudo apt install -y nvidia-driver-580
+sudo ubuntu-drivers install

 sudo reboot

 nvidia-smi

-It should say driver version 580.126.** and CUDA 13.0.
+It should say a driver version  and CUDA version.
 Cuda acceleration should be restored.